pedscoffee/PhysicianPromptEngineering/best-practices.md

 LLMs excel at pattern recognition.
 The most effective approach is to leverage the LLM’s ability to emulate a style, structure, and tone.
 The **"show, don't tell"** method is superior.
 This concept can be understood through an analogy:

-> "It’s almost like a knitting pattern.
-Abstractly describing the type of scarf you want is way more difficult than giving someone a pattern to follow...What’s even better than a pattern is handing them the scarf that you want to see and saying, 'Just make more of these.' "
+*It’s almost like a knitting pattern.
+Abstractly describing the type of scarf you want is way more difficult than giving someone a pattern to follow...What’s even better than a pattern is handing them the scarf that you want to see and saying, 'Just make more of these.'*

 By providing **three to five perfect examples** of a finished note section (e.g., an Assessment and Plan), you give the model a concrete blueprint.
 It uses these few-shot examples to infer the implicit rules of your desired output, such as: